JustJ3di/PrompGuard/doc.md

 Description:
 Provides recommendations for improving the prompt based on its score.

+# Scoring Mechanism

+The score assigned to each prompt is derived from a static security analysis process.
+This process involves executing two security analysis tools:

+Bandit - A Python security linter that detects security issues in Python code.

+Semgrep - A static analysis tool that identifies vulnerabilities using rule-based patterns.

+Each generated prompt is processed through these tools, which return a list of detected vulnerabilities.
+The final score is calculated as the average number of vulnerabilities identified across both tools.
+A lower score indicates a more secure prompt, while a higher score suggests the presence of multiple security weaknesses.

 ## Streamlit UI Implementation

 User Input: The user enters a prompt in a text area.